 Year Four provides the opportunity to enhance, consolidate and reflect on your theoretical, research, professional and clinical skills enabling a smooth transition to working life.
 You will explore leadership skills and innovative practice to meet current healthcare challenges.
 You will take ownership of your academic learning by undertaking a quality improvement project.
 This year involves 12 weeks of clinical placement, including a two week elective placement.

 2022 entry requirements:

-4 Highers at BBBC (standard entry) or BCCC (widening access entry) including a science subject plus English and 2 science subjects at National 5.
+4 Highers at BBBB (standard entry) or BBCC (widening access entry) including a science subject plus English and 2 science subjects at National 5.

 You would require a satisfactory PVG (Protecting Vulnerable Groups) check to show you are suitable for this type of course.
 Contact Disclosure Scotland for details.

 School of Health Sciences